• Skip to primary navigation

 Miyajima island floating Torii gate in the water Japan

-• Itsukushima Shrine and the ‘floating’ Torii gate: this is definitely the top attraction of Miyajima Island.
+📍Itsukushima Shrine and the ‘floating’ Torii gate: This is definitely the most popular tourist attraction on Miyajima Island.
 The shrine is built over the water and supported by pillars.
 If you can, time your visit with high tide and the sunset for an unforgettable view.

 Check out my Miyajima Island guide.